Chibale Zambia: religion kupupa

 One song doesn’t kill game

-For hunting more extensive kupupa is needed than, for instance, to prevent small misfortune.
+Not everything is straightforward or easy to achieve.
+For hunting, more extensive kupupa is needed than, for instance, to prevent small misfortune.

 See also kupupa at small gatherings.